TheDarkSkyXD/PlayListify/docs/pseudocode/VideoDownloader_downloadVideo.md

   `}`

-  `// -- Await the completion of the external download process` `downloadResult = AWAIT EXTERNAL_DOWNLOAD_LIBRARY(videoMetadata.id, downloadOptions)`
+  `// -- Await the completion of the external download process` `AWAIT EXTERNAL_DOWNLOAD_LIBRARY(videoMetadata.id, downloadOptions)`

-  `// -- 3.
+  `// -- 4.
 Embed Thumbnail into the downloaded file (FR.3.2.6)`
   `IF videoMetadata.thumbnailUrl IS NOT NULL THEN`
     `AWAIT EMBED_THUMBNAIL(finalFilePath, videoMetadata.thumbnailUrl)`
   `END IF`

-  `// -- 4.
+  `// -- 5.
 Update Video Record in Database`
-  `// The video entry is updated with the final path and downloaded status.` `updatePayload = {`
+  `// The video entry is updated with the final path, downloaded status, and actual quality.` `updatePayload = {`
     `status: "DOWNLOADED",`
     `filePath: finalFilePath,`
     `downloadedAt: CURRENT_TIMESTAMP(),`
-    `downloadedQuality: downloadResult.quality`
-  `}`
+    `downloadedQuality: chosenQuality // -- Reflect the actual downloaded quality` `}`
   `AWAIT this.videoRepository.updateVideo(videoMetadata.id, updatePayload)`

-  `// -- 5.
+  `// -- 6.
 Final Status Update on Success`
   `AWAIT this.backgroundTaskRepository.updateTaskStatus(task.id, "COMPLETED")`

 `} CATCH (downloadError) {`